Student Works Policies and Procedures Johnson Studio Theatre

 - Posters are limited to one color and printed on 11 X 17 paper.

-- a complete and thorough strike after the Sunday matinee performance;
+- a complete and thorough strike after the Sunday final performance;

-- security of the space throughout the rehearsal and performance period (Note: the director will be issued keys at the beginning of the three-week period and will return the keys on the first business day after the production closes)
+- security of the space throughout the rehearsal and performance period (Note: the stage manager will be issued keys at the beginning of the three-week period and will return the keys on the first business day after the production closes)

-- Scheduling a post-show discussion in collaboration with the faculty advisors.
+- Scheduling a post-show discussion by the stage manager in collaboration with the faculty advisors.

 4. Supervision.
 Each Student Works production will have two faculty advisors from the Department of Theatre and Dance.
 The advisors' job is to serve as consultants to the director and production company.
 The advisors shall: